Crossfield, Alberta: Economy

 The primary economic base of the Crossfield area is agriculture, agricultural services and natural gas processing.
-The Crossfield Gas Plant located south of the town, currently owned by TAQA North, has been operation since 1965.
+The Crossfield Gas Plant, south of the town and owned by TAQA North, has been in operation since 1965.

 Education

 Crossfield has two schools: Crossfield Elementary School, which teaches children from kindergarten to grade five, and WG Murdoch School, which teaches children from grades six to 12.

-The town also has a preschool that is situated next to the Crossfield Elementary School.
+The town also has a preschool that is situated on the property of Crossfield Elementary School.